MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler_observer.md

 ---
 title: class FileHandler::Observer
 description: Documents the filehandler::observer class of the Microsoft Information Protection (MIP) SDK.
-author: msmbaldwin
+author: BryanLa
 ms.service: information-protection
 ms.topic: reference
-ms.author: mbaldwin
+ms.author: bryanla
-ms.date: 11/15/2021
+ms.date: 05/31/2022
 ---

 # class FileHandler::Observer
-Observer interface for clients to get notifications events related to file handler.
+[Observer](undefined) interface for clients to get notifications events related to file handler.
 All errors inherit from mip::Error.
 Client should not call the engine back on the thread that calls the observer.